terascope/teraslice/docs/packages/data-mate/overview.md

 ### transformRecord

-transformRecord(input, context, args) - Will execaute a jexl `
+transformRecord(input, context, args) - Will execaute a jexl expression.
+Can use data-mate functions inside the jexl expression.
+You do not need to specify the parent context argument as that is automatically the docuemnt used as to call it.

 args - { jexlExp: string; field: string }